TAO: Tolerance-Aware Optimistic Verification for Floating-Point Neural Networks: Threat model and attack design

 \section{Threat model and attack design}

-This section formalizes the adversary and our security objectives, and states that in \sys the only attack surface is the two error bounds.
-We then describe the attacks used to probe these interfaces under their respective conditions and, finally, demonstrate the robustness of the error bounds.
+This section evaluates adversarial proposer behavior under the protocol's numerical admissible sets; it does not attempt to model all deployment risks (e.g., coordinator compromise).
+We then describe one of the attack methods used to probe these interfaces under their respective conditions and, finally, demonstrate the robustness of the error bounds.